slint-ui/slint/README.md

 ## The .60 Markup Language

 SixtyFPS comes with a markup language that is specifically designed for user interfaces.
 This language provides a powerful way to describe graphical elements, their placement, and the flow of data through the different states.
 It is a familiar syntax to describe the hierarchy of elements and property bindings.
-Here's the obligatory "Hello World":
+Here´s the obligatory "Hello World":

 ```60
 HelloWorld := Window {